 The Brignant plots, managed by Aberystwyth University, were established in 1994 to test the effectiveness of different extensification managements when applied to upland-fringe pasture.
+They are located at the Pwllpeiran Research Farm near Devil's Bridge, 17km east of Aberystwyth.

 Treatments are: sheep grazing, hay cut only, and hay cut with aftermath grazing; each with and without the addition of lime.
 Plots are 0.15 ha (grazed) or 0.08 ha (hay cut only) in size.
 Control plots continuing the previous site management (i.e. limed, fertilised and continually grazed by sheep) are also included within each block.